rudyzhou/rudyzhou.github.io/_pages/about.md

 # Research Interests

-I am broadly interested in algorithms and optimization (especially combinatorial and stochastic) in both theory and practice.
-On the theory side, recently I am interested in adaptivity gaphs and hardness in stochastic combinatorial optimization.
-On the applied side, I build end-to-end optimization tools to improve decision making in the cloud computing supply chain.
+I am broadly interested in algorithms and optimization in both theory and practice.
+On the theory side, recently I am interested in stochastic models in combinatorial optimization.
+On the applied side, I build end-to-end optimization systems for cloud computing applications
 # Publications

 Author order is alphabetical by last name unless otherwise noted by (*).